oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleWebCenterSites/README.md

-# Terraform scripts for Deploying WebCenter Sites on Kubernetes
+# Terraform scripts for Deploying Oracle WebCenter Sites on Kubernetes

 #### Disclaimer